THP’s Platinum MTD Service with FREE Landlord Software

 It may also be possible to deduct costs associated with improvements made to the property, such as an extension.

-Do I qualify for Private Residents Relief?
+Do I qualify for Private Residence Relief?

-If you lived in the property for a number of years, and then rented it out, you may be able to reduce your overall CGT bill through Private Residents Relief (PRR).
+If you lived in the property for a number of years, and then rented it out, you may be able to reduce your overall CGT bill through Private Residence Relief (PRR).
 You can claim PRR for the number of years that the property was your main home, and also the last 9 months of ownership even if it is rented out.

 Can I avoid CGT by gifting my second home?